Published 07 May 2026

 - Senior Velo developer: $90 to $150+ per hour

-Wix developer prices depend on the work, the level of skill required, and how clearly the project is defined before hiring.
+Wix pricing depends on the amount of work, the required skill level, and how clearly the project is defined before work begins.

 - Number of pages